richardhenyash/perkulater/README.md

 ### Responsive Styling ###
 * The Navigation Menu is collapsible, and collapses to an icon on small devices less than 576 pixels wide.
 This is implemented using the **Bootstrap Navbar** component.
-* The **Products** page is shown as as 2 items wide grid, and stacks to a 1 item wide grid on devices less than 768 pixels wide.
+* The **Products** page is shown as a 2 item wide grid, and stacks to a 1 item wide grid on devices less than 768 pixels wide.
 This is implemented using the **Bootstrap** grid system.
 * The **Product Detail** page stacks logically on devices less than 768 pixels wide.
 This is implemented using the **Bootstrap** grid system.
-* The **Product Summary** on the **Basket** page is shown as as 2 items wide grid, and stacks to a 1 item wide grid on devices less than 768 pixels wide.
+* The **Product Summary** on the **Basket** page is shown as a 2 item wide grid, and stacks to a 1 item wide grid on devices less than 768 pixels wide.
 This is implemented using the **Bootstrap** grid system.
 * The **Product Summary** on the checkout page stacks underneath the **Payment Form** on devices less than 768 pixels wide.
 This is implemented using the **Bootstrap** grid system.
 * The **Product Summary** on the **Checkout Success** page is shown as as 2 items wide grid, and stacks to a 1 item wide grid on devices less than 768 pixels wide.
 This is implemented using the **Bootstrap** grid system.
 * The **Order History** on the **User Profile** page stacks underneath the **User Profile Form** on devices less than 768 pixels wide.
 This is implemented using the **Bootstrap** grid system.